-Aly Stoneman is a poet, editor and arts project manager.
-She was born in Devon and lives in Nottingham.
+Aly Stoneman is a poet and freelance arts project manager.
+Her writing explores the intersection between landscape, memory and myth.
+She was raised in Devon and lives in Nottingham.

 Contact: alysonstoneman (at) hotmail.com